Benghazi

 Benghazi (/bɛnˈɡɑːzi/) (Note: بنغازي Banġāzī, /ayl/; Bengasi; Bingazi; Bernîk; also: Bengasi, Benghasi, Banghāzī, Binghāzī, Bengazi; Βερενίκη (Berenice) and Hesperides.) (lit.
-'Son of [the] Ghazi') is the second-most-populous city in Libya as well as the largest city in Cyrenaica, with an estimated population of 859,000 in 2023.
+'Son of Ghazi') is the second-largest city in Libya as well as the largest city in Cyrenaica, with an estimated population of 859,000 in 2023.
 Located on the Gulf of Sidra in the Mediterranean, Benghazi is also a major seaport.

 A Greek colony named Euesperides had existed in the area from around 525 BC.
 In the 3rd century BC, it was relocated and refounded as the Ptolemaic city of Berenice.
 Berenice prospered under the Romans, and after the 3rd century AD it superseded Cyrene and Barca as the centre of Cyrenaica.
 The city went into decline during the Byzantine period and had already been reduced to a small town before its conquest by the Arabs.
-After around four centuries of peaceful Ottoman rule, in 1911, Italy captured Benghazi and the rest of Tripolitania from the Ottoman Empire.
+After around four centuries of peaceful Ottoman rule, in 1911, Italy captured Benghazi and the rest of Tripolitania from the Ottoman Empire during the Italo-Turkish War.
 Under Italian rule, Benghazi witnessed a period of extensive development and modernization, particularly in the second half of the 1930s under the Italian Libya colony.
 The city changed hands several times during World War II and was heavily damaged in the process.
 After the war Benghazi was rebuilt and became the co-capital of the newly independent Kingdom of Libya.
 Following the 1969 coup d'état by Muammar Gaddafi, Benghazi lost its capital status and all government offices relocated to Tripoli.

 On 15 February 2011, an uprising against the government of Muammar Gaddafi occurred in the city.
 The revolt spread by 17 February to Bayda, Tobruk, Ajdabya, Al Marj in the East and Zintan, Zawiya in the West, calling for the end of the Gaddafi regime.
 Benghazi was seized by Gaddafi opponents on 21 February, who founded the National Transitional Council (NTC).
 On 19 March 2011, the city was the site of the turning point of the Libyan Civil War, when the Libyan Army attempted to score a decisive victory against the NTC by attacking Benghazi, but was forced back by local resistance and intervention from the French Air Force authorized by UNSC Resolution 1973 to protect civilians, allowing the rebellion to continue.
 By 2014, a second civil war broke out in Libya between the House of Representatives and the Government of National Accord, with parts of Libya split between Tobruk- and Tripoli-based governance until a permanent ceasefire led by a unitary government in 2020.

 Benghazi remains a centre of Libyan commerce, industry, transport and culture, and one of the three largest cities in Libya with Tripoli and Misrata.
 It continues to hold institutions and organizations normally associated with a capital city, including several national government buildings as well as the National Library of Libya.